Cephas-Muhia/Portfolio-Project/README.md

 - **Search and View Items**: Users can search for reported lost items using filters like date and location.

 ## Contributing
-We welcome contributions to the Lost & Found App!
+I welcome contributions to the Lost & Found App!
 To contribute:

 1. **Fork the repository:**
    Click the "Fork" button at the top right of this repository.